Preservation of Motorcars

 The creator believes in small businesses, SME's, the lifeblood of the economy.

-If you are a Supplier of Commercial work, we want you to know some of the lessons learned over the last half-decade.
+If you are a Supplier of Commercial work, we want you to know that valid lessons were learned in 2024/2025.
 The creator went about doing business in a certain way.
-He made some mistakes, of course, but mainly wanted to know how many SME's operate, especially important since 2022.

 Without knowing how some SME's operate, he wouldn't be in a position to guide them or you during a Commercial contract.